KopiasCsaba/ccp_audio_system_manual/for_technicians/other_guides/bibleschool_av.md

 1. Set up the MAIN bus.
     1. Mute button should not be red.
-    2. Set Main fader to 0 (thats not the lowest position)
+    2. Set Main fader to 0 (that's not the lowest position)

     <img src="../assets/other_guides/bibleschool/mains.png" style="vertical-align: center" height="300">